November 20, 2020 – March 7, 2021

 Egoland from 1997, is a 55-second cinema spot from the A-Clip series.
 Collectively produced, the political messages of the A-Clips were first inserted by various cinema projectionists in Berlin in the commercial breaks before the main film.

-Taking place in 1997 and 1998 in different cities in Germany, Switzerland, and Austria, the “Innenstadtaktionen” were activities organized with significant participation by political activists from the art context.
+Taking place in 1997 and 1998 in different cities in Germany and in Switzerland the “Innenstadtaktionen” were activities organized with significant participation by political activists from the art context.
 Katja Eydel, who was also participating, documented some of the Berlin actions at the time.
-For the exhibition, Ina Wudtke has put together the video Innenstadtaktionen (2020), consisting of Eydel’s photographs and new fragments of interviews with artists formerly involved in the activities.
+For the exhibition, Ina Wudtke has put together the video Kollektive Erinnerungen / collective memories (2020), consisting of Eydel’s photographs and new fragments of interviews with artists formerly involved in the activities.
 Innenstadtaktionen thus gives insight into the political context of the time in Berlin and is a significant testimony of the art production connected to it.

 Hamburg based artist Annette Wehrmann (1961–2010) worked on a long-term project that explored urban space, titled Ort des Gegen.
 It followed the idea that the quality of a city depends on the number of undeveloped, freely available areas.
 She concluded that, under neoliberal conditions, the “Ort des Gegen” is able “to take the form of a thorough refusal of exploitation”.
 It becomes the “flipside” of utopia, “a place, where waste sediments and is not being disposed” (from Annette Wehrmann’s text Ort des Gegen, 2002).
 The exhibition includes five gouaches from the series as well as the foam sculpture Nein.